rafgraph/react-interactive/README.md

 [Live example](http://react-interactive.rafrex.com)

 Interactive state machine as a React component.
-There are 3 mutually exclusive states, plus 1 boolean state that can be combined with any of the other 3.
+There are 5 mutually exclusive states, plus 1 boolean state that can be combined with the other 5.
-- The 3 mutually exclusive states are:
+- The 5 mutually exclusive states are:
   - `normal`
   - `hover`
+  - \*`hoverActive`
+  - \*`touchActive`
-  - `active`
+  - \*`keyActive`
 - The 1 boolean state is:
   - `focus`

-Additionally, the `active` state can be broken up into 3 mutually exclusive states for finer control if needed - `hoverActive` (mouse on and button down), `touchActive` (touch on screen), and `keyActive` (has focus and enter key down).
+\*The 3 separate `[type]Active` states can be treated as a single `active` state if desired. `hoverActive` (mouse on and button down), `touchActive` (touch on screen), `keyActive` (has focus and enter key down).

-Compared to CSS, React Interactive is a simpler state machine, with better touch device and keyboard support, and on enter/leave state hooks.
+Compared to CSS, React Interactive is a simpler state machine with better touch device and keyboard support, and on enter/leave state hooks.
 See [comparison below](#interactive-state-machine-comparison).

 #### Basic Examples
 ```javascript